-Given the poor status of the eel and its habitat, we can consider that the environmental aspects of the above diagram are diminished and under pressure, and that to restore the balance, a reduction in other pressures should be applied.
+Given the poor status of the eel and its habitat, we can consider that the environmental aspects of diagram 2 are diminished and under pressure, and that to restore the balance, a reduction in other pressures should be applied.
 The decline in catches and reduction in fishing has had an impact on the economics of the commercial eel sector.

-Whilst official figures are difficult to analyse, we estimate that the current economic value of the whole eel sector is €550M pa and employs about 10,000 people across Europe.
-This covers from eel fishing to farming, restocking, consumption, plus research, administration, conservation projects and mitigation measures.
-Due to the decline in eel populations, the value of the consumption sector is approximately half of what it was 10 years ago:
+Whilst official figures are difficult to source, we estimate that the current economic value of the whole eel sector is €550M pa and employs in the order of 10,000 people across Europe.
+This covers from eel fishing to farming, restocking and consumption, plus research, administration, conservation projects and mitigation measures.
+Due to the decline in eel populations, the value of the sector is approximately 50% of what it was 15 years ago.